Privacy notice for protection of personal data

-- discharge of our duties under the Equality Act to assist those with legally protected characteristics, and those needing other special assistance.
+- compliance with our legal obligations, such as our duties under the Equality Act to assist those with legally protected characteristics, and those needing other special assistance;

 In order to process personal data, FSCS must identify at least one legal basis on which to do so.
 FSCS’ legal bases are: